ppeetteerrs/personal-website/content/series/gem5/3_minorcpu/index.md

 <div class="wp-block-jetpack-markdown">
   <p>
-    After issuing a new translation request, fetch1 advances the <code>requests</code> and <code>transfers</code> queues, handling completed requests and transfers.
+    After issuing a new translation request, fetch1 advances the `requests` and `transfers` queues, handling completed requests and transfers.
 The essence here is simply to inspect the front of the request queue for completed request and move it to the transfer queue if possible.
 The only complication is the validations on whether the request is discardable or still in transfer etc.
   </p>
 </div>

-<pre class="wp-block-code"><code>stepQueues();</code></pre>
+<pre class="wp-block-code">`stepQueues();`</pre>

 <div class="wp-block-ub-tabbed-content wp-block-ub-tabbed-content-holder wp-block-ub-tabbed-content-horizontal-holder-mobile wp-block-ub-tabbed-content-horizontal-holder-tablet" id="ub-tabbed-content-698d0adb-53ec-431e-bcac-a132821a8477">
   <div role="tablist" class="wp-block-ub-tabbed-content-tab-holder  horizontal-tab-width-mobile horizontal-tab-width-tablet">